 While you wait for the plumber to arrive, take photos of all the damage that has been done to your home and possessions for your insurance company.
 You can now begin work on getting the water out of your home and collecting all of your possessions.

 Concerned about how much of your water damage is covered by your insurance?
 Well, while every insurance company offers different coverage options and plans, most do protect against natural disasters or flooding due to extreme weather situations like a severe storm.

 Some insurance companies also cover plumbing emergencies that are out of the homeowner's power to control, like a broken or burst pipe or a dishwasher hose breaking.

 The one thing you likely will not be covered for is a lack of maintenance that causes a pipe to leak.
 It is for this reason that having your pipes maintained and inspected regularly is so important.

 Wondering just what homeowners insurance can do to help you with your water leak problem?
 Well, for one thing, insurance usually gives you support and peace of mind when an emergency strikes.

-For example, in the event of a flood, your insurance can take some of the financial burdens off of you, and help you replace andy items you may have lost.
+For example, in the event of a flood, your insurance can take some of the financial burdens off of you, and help you replace any items you may have lost.
 Without insurance, you may end up facing your toughest plumbing situations on your own.

 Call Flow Pro Plumbing at (925) 329-0050 to speak with a plumbing technician about leak detection in Brentwood!
 We want to hear all about your experiences with water damage and homeowners insurance.
-LEave your story in the comments below!
+Leave your story in the comments below!